 Today, Microsoft Excel is the most popular and widely used spreadsheet program, but there are also many alternatives.
 Below is a list of spreadsheet programs that can be used to create a spreadsheet.

-Although spreadsheets are typically used with anything containing numbers, the uses of a spreadsheet are almost endless.
+Although spreadsheets are most often used with anything containing numbers, the uses of a spreadsheet are almost endless.
 Below are some other popular uses of spreadsheets.

 Form templates can be created to handle inventory, evaluations, performance reviews, quizzes, time sheets, patient information, and surveys.

 Teachers can use spreadsheets to track students, calculate grades, and identify relevant data, such as high and low scores, missing tests, and students who are struggling.

 Managing a list in a spreadsheet is a great example of data that does not contain numbers, but still can be used in a spreadsheet.
 Great examples of spreadsheet lists include telephone, to-do, and grocery lists.